genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

  ### Application is done!
  Congratulations!
 You have finished the Positions & Trades app!

-## Operating the Genesis Platform
+## Operating the Genesis low-code platform
-Now that our application code is complete, let's take a look at the operations side of the Genesis Platform on the server.
+Now that our application code is complete, let's take a look at the operations side of the platform on the server.

 ### Basic file structure
 ```shell